cashbee-team/budgea_client/docs/ConnectionsApi.md

 id_user = 'id_user_example' # String | Hint: you can use 'me' or 'all'

 opts = {
+  source: 'source_example', # String | optional comma-separated list of sources to use for the connection synchronization
   id_connector: 56, # Integer | ID of the connector
   connector_uuid: 'connector_uuid_example', # String | optional uuid of the connector (replaces id_connector)
   birthday: 'birthday_example', # String | bank additional login parameter